purvapd/Tomato-Disease-Detection/README.md

 		Key: file (select file type only)

-		Value: Select an image of a potato leaf as a file.
+		Value: Select an image of a tomato leaf as a file.

 		You will receive a response as follows: